identiops/terraform-hcloud-k3s/README.md

 ### Stop Automated Node Reboots

 Nodes are rebooting automatically when they receive updates that require a reboot.
-The kured service triggers the reboots of nodes one by one.
-Reboots can be disabled system wide by annotating the Daemonset, see https://kured.dev/docs/operation/.
+The kured service triggers reboots of nodes one by one.
+Reboots can be disabled system-wide by annotating the Daemonset, see https://kured.dev/docs/operation/.

 ### Upgrade Operating System